afps-spec

 setupGuide.steps MAY contain an ordered list of setup steps.
 Each step MUST have a label and MAY have a url.

-For interoperability, availableScopes SHOULD be an array of objects with value and label keys, even though the manifest validator accepts any JSON values in that array.
+For interoperability, availableScopes SHOULD be an array of objects with value and label keys.

 8. Security Considerations